 Simulink facilitates component-based modeling and modular design.
 You can segment your model into design components and then model, simulate, and verify each component independently.
 You can save components as subsystems in a library, or use model referencing to save components as separate models.
 Team members can then work on those components in parallel.

 You can manage design variants in the same model using Model Variants and Variant Subsystems.
 This capability simplifies the creation and management of designs that share components, as one model can represent a family of designs.

 Bus signals are provided in Simulink for managing a large set of signal data in your model.
 With bus signals you can consolidate multiple signals into one object, making it easier to connect those signals to another block.
 You can also define an array of buses to manage a group of bus objects within one package.

 The Model Explorer is a graphical data dictionary tool that helps you organize, view, modify, and add data to your Simulink models.
 With the Model Explorer you can:

 You can connect your Simulink model to hardware for rapid prototyping, hardware-in the-loop (HIL) simulation, and deployment on an embedded system.

 Simulink provides built-in support for prototyping, testing, and running models on low-cost target hardware, such as Arduino®, LEGO® MINDSTORMS® NXT, and Raspberry Pi.
 You can design algorithms in Simulink for control systems, robotics, audio processing, and computer vision applications and see them perform in real time.

-With Simulink Desktop Real-Time™, you can run Simulink models in real time on Microsoft® Windows® PCs and connect to a range of I/O boards to create and control a real-time system.
+With Simulink Desktop Real-Time™, you can run Simulink models in real time on Microsoft® Windows® PCs and macOS® and connect to a range of I/O boards to create and control a real-time system.
 To run your model in real time on a target computer, you can use Simulink Real-Time™ for HIL simulation, rapid control prototyping, and other real-time testing applications.